WellthCare

 The Traditional Approach: Disease Management Within Health Plans

-Most employer health benefits-whether fully insured through a BUCA carrier (Blue Cross, UnitedHealthcare, Cigna, Aetna) or self-funded-cover chronic conditions through a combination of standard medical benefits and separate disease management programs.
-Here’s what that typically includes:
+Most employer health benefits—whether fully insured through a BUCA carrier (Blue Cross, UnitedHealthcare, Cigna, Aetna) or self-funded—cover chronic conditions via standard medical benefits plus separate disease management programs.
+Typically, that includes:

-- Prescription Drug Coverage: Diabetes and hypertension almost always require medication (insulin, metformin, ACE inhibitors, statins).
-Plans cover these through a formulary, often tiered, where generic drugs are cheapest and brand-name or specialty drugs cost more.
-High-deductible health plans (HDHPs) require the patient to pay full price until the deductible is met, which can lead to medication non-adherence.
+• Prescription Drug Coverage: Diabetes and hypertension almost always require medication—insulin, metformin, ACE inhibitors, statins.
+Plans cover these through a tiered formulary; generics are cheapest, brand-name or specialty drugs cost more.
+High-deductible health plans (HDHPs) make patients pay full price until the deductible is met—a major reason people skip medications.

-- Office Visits and Specialist Care: Routine check-ups with primary care physicians and endocrinologists or cardiologists are covered, but co-pays, co-insurance, and deductibles still apply.
-Patients with chronic conditions often need multiple visits per year, creating significant out-of-pocket costs.
+• Office Visits and Specialist Care: Routine check-ups with primary care doctors, endocrinologists, or cardiologists are covered—but co-pays, co-insurance, and deductibles still apply.
+Patients with chronic conditions often need multiple visits a year, so out-of-pocket costs stack up.

-- Preventive Care Services: Under the ACA, many preventive services (like annual physicals, blood pressure screenings, and diabetes screenings) are covered at $0 co-pay on most plans.
-However, once diagnosed, monitoring and management visits are no longer considered “preventive” and shift into cost-sharing territory.
+• Preventive Care Services: Under the ACA, many preventive services—annual physicals, blood pressure screenings, diabetes screenings—are covered at $0 co-pay on most plans.
+But once you're diagnosed, monitoring visits are no longer 'preventive' and cost-sharing kicks in.

-- Disease Management Programs: Many carriers offer telephonic or digital coaching for diabetes and hypertension.
-These are often voluntary and have low engagement rates because there’s no financial incentive-just a phone call from a nurse once a quarter.
+• Disease Management Programs: Many carriers offer telephonic or digital coaching for diabetes and hypertension.
+But these programs are voluntary and get low engagement—there's no financial incentive, just a quarterly phone call from a nurse.

-- Medical Equipment and Supplies: Glucose monitors, test strips, blood pressure cuffs, and insulin pumps are covered, but often subject to durable medical equipment (DME) deductibles and prior authorization requirements.
+• Medical Equipment and Supplies: Glucose monitors, test strips, blood pressure cuffs, and insulin pumps are covered—but often subject to durable medical equipment (DME) deductibles and prior authorization.

 The Core Problem with Traditional Coverage

 The traditional model has a fundamental flaw: it rewards sickness, not prevention.
-Employees with chronic conditions are managed reactively-they get care after blood pressure spikes or A1C levels rise.
-This drives up claims costs, frustrates employees, and leaves employers wondering why premiums keep climbing.
+Employees with chronic conditions get managed reactively—care happens after blood pressure spikes or A1C levels rise.
+That drives up claims, frustrates employees, and leaves employers scratching their heads over rising premiums.

 Key breakdowns include:

-- No connection to retirement wealth-Americans managing chronic conditions also face financial insecurity, yet healthcare benefits and retirement benefits are completely siloed.
+• No connection to retirement wealth—Americans managing chronic conditions also face financial insecurity, yet healthcare and retirement benefits are completely siloed.

-- Waste and friction-up to 25% of healthcare spend is wasted on administrative inefficiency, misaligned incentives, and unnecessary procedures.
+• Waste and friction—up to 25% of healthcare spend goes to administrative inefficiency, misaligned incentives, and unnecessary procedures.

 How WellthCare Redesigns Chronic Condition Coverage

-WellthCare takes a fundamentally different approach.
-It doesn’t replace a health plan-it works alongside existing coverage as a zero-cost add-on that rewards prevention.
-Here’s how it specifically helps employees with diabetes or hypertension:
+WellthCare takes a different approach.
+WellthCare, the first Health-to-Wealth Benefit System, works alongside existing coverage as a zero-net-cost add-on that rewards prevention with spendable store dollars and automatic retirement contributions.
+It doesn't replace a health plan—it works alongside existing coverage as a zero-cost add-on that rewards prevention.
+Here's how it helps employees with diabetes or hypertension specifically:

 $0 Co-pay Care Used First

-Employees get access to preventive and primary care at $0 co-pay-before they ever touch their BUCA or self-funded plan.
-For someone with hypertension, this means they can get blood pressure checks, medication adjustments, and lifestyle counseling without worrying about a deductible.
-This reduces out-of-pocket drain and encourages early intervention.
+Employees get access to preventive and primary care at $0 co-pay—before ever touching their BUCA or self-funded plan.
+For someone with hypertension, that means blood pressure checks, medication adjustments, and lifestyle counseling without worrying about a deductible.
+It cuts out-of-pocket costs and encourages early action.

 Automatic Rewards for Healthy Behaviors

-WellthCare tracks 75 preventive health actions, including those directly relevant to chronic conditions-like completing an annual physical, getting A1C tests, filling prescriptions on time, or attending a diabetes education session.
-For each completed action, employees earn:
+WellthCare tracks 75 preventive health actions, including ones directly relevant to chronic conditions—like completing an annual physical, getting A1C tests, filling prescriptions on time, or attending a diabetes education session.
+For each action, employees earn:

-- Automatic deposits into a SEP/Pension account-turning a daily health action into long-term wealth.
-This is a powerful motivator for adherence.
+• Automatic deposits into a SEP/Pension account—turning a daily health action into long-term wealth.
+That's a powerful motivator for sticking with treatment.

 Personalized Plans of Care via AI

-WellthCare’s patent-pending engine uses artificial intelligence to generate a personalized plan of care for each employee.
-For a diabetic patient, the plan might include specific lab tests, medication adherence reminders, and nutrition coaching-all tied to reward opportunities.
+WellthCare's patent-pending engine uses AI to generate a personalized plan of care for each employee.
+For a diabetic patient, that plan might include specific lab tests, medication reminders, and nutrition coaching—all tied to rewards.
 The system verifies completion using standardized preventive care codes, so employers stay compliant and employees stay engaged.

 Integrated Pharmacy and Bill Reduction

-Through WellthCare Pharmacy, employees get transparent, lower-cost medications-reducing the financial burden of insulin or blood pressure drugs.
-And through BillGuide, employees can reduce their medical bills by an average of 70%, earning Store dollars in the process.
-This directly addresses the cost non-adherence cycle.
+Through WellthCare Pharmacy, employees get transparent, lower-cost medications—reducing the financial burden of insulin or blood pressure drugs.
+And through BillGuide, employees can cut medical bills by an average of 70%, earning Store dollars in the process.
+That directly addresses the cost-non-adherence cycle.

 Data-Driven Transition to Lower-Cost Coverage

-After 6-12 months of real usage, the WellthCare Readiness Index analyzes actual behavior data-not guesses-to show employers exactly how much they can save by moving employees with stable chronic conditions to WellthCare Complete (a self-funded replacement) or WellthCare Medicare (for those over 65).
-This makes the financial case for better care, not just cheaper insurance.
+After 6–12 months of real usage, the WellthCare Readiness Index analyzes actual behavior data—not guesses—to show employers how much they can save by moving employees with stable chronic conditions to WellthCare Complete (a self-funded replacement) or WellthCare Medicare (for those over 65).
+It builds the financial case for better care, not just cheaper insurance.

 Why This Matters for Employees and Employers

 For the employee with diabetes or hypertension, the traditional system feels like a maze of bills, deductibles, and confusing incentives.
-WellthCare turns it into a clear feedback loop: take a health action, get immediate cash, build retirement wealth, and see your out-of-pocket costs fall.
+WellthCare turns it into a clear loop: take a health action, get immediate cash, build retirement wealth, and watch out-of-pocket costs fall.
 Compliance becomes automatic, not forced.

-For the employer, lower claims from better-managed chronic conditions mean lower premiums over time.
-Plus, employees feel supported and valued-reducing turnover and building loyalty.
-This is not a wellness program.
-It’s a structural redesign of how healthcare rewards health.
+For employers, lower claims from better-managed chronic conditions mean lower premiums over time.
+Plus, employees feel supported and valued—reducing turnover and building loyalty.
+This isn't a wellness program.
+It's a structural redesign of how healthcare rewards health.

 Compliance and Recordkeeping

-Employers need to be confident that any new benefit meets ERISA, HIPAA, and ACA standards.
-WellthCare maintains full compliance-grade records for every preventive action, automatically generates necessary documentation for auditable plans, and integrates with existing payroll and benefits systems without disruption.
-It’s designed so HR teams don’t have to manage compliance-the system handles it.
+Employers need confidence that any new benefit meets ERISA, HIPAA, and ACA standards.
+WellthCare keeps full compliance-grade records for every preventive action, automatically generates documentation for auditable plans, and integrates with existing payroll and benefits systems without disruption.
+HR teams don't have to manage compliance—the system handles it.

-Chronic conditions like diabetes and hypertension are not going away.
-The best way to handle them in healthcare benefits is to align incentives so prevention pays back-to the employee in immediate rewards and long-term wealth, and to the employer in reduced claims and healthier workforce.
-That’s exactly what WellthCare delivers: a system where healthcare pays you back, and chronic care becomes wealth care.
+Chronic conditions like diabetes and hypertension aren't going anywhere.
+The best way to handle them in healthcare benefits is to align incentives so prevention pays off—for the employee in immediate rewards and long-term wealth, and for the employer in reduced claims and a healthier workforce.
+That's exactly what WellthCare delivers: a system where healthcare pays you back, and chronic care becomes wealth care.